aragon/protocol/docs/4-entry-points/5-voting.md

 - **State transitions:**
     - Save the controller address

 ### 4.5.2.
-Set representative
+Delegate

-- **Actor:** Any guardian that could potentially be drafted for an adjudication round
+- **Actor:** Any guardian that could potentially be drafted for an adjudication round or a whitelisted relayer
 - **Inputs:**
-    - **Representatives:** List of representatives addresses
+    - **Voter:** Address of the voter setting their delegate
-    - **Allowed:** Whether each representative is allowed or not
+    - **Delegate:** Address of the delegate to be set
-- **Authentication:** Open
+- **Authentication:** Open.
+Implicitly voters on their behalf or a whitelisted relayer.
 - **Pre-flight checks:** None
 - **State transitions:**
-    - Update allowance status for each of the representatives in the list
+    - Set the voter's delegate

 ### 4.5.3.
 Create